project-koku/koku-metrics-operator/README.md

 ## Development

+More specific local development can be found [here](docs/local-development.md).

 This project was generated using Operator SDK.
 For a more in depth understanding of the structure of this repo, see the [user guide](https://sdk.operatorframework.io/docs/building-operators/golang/quickstart/) that was used to generate it.

 This project requires Go 1.13 or greater if you plan on running the operator locally.
 To get started developing against `korekuta-operator-go` first clone a local copy of the git repository.